tiprankstipranks

 We may change our operational, financing and investment policies without shareholder approval, and any future changes we may implement may be viewed unfavorably.

 Our Board of Trustees determines our operational, financing and investment policies and may amend or revise our policies, including our policies with respect to our intention to qualify for taxation as a REIT, investments, dispositions, growth, operations, indebtedness, capitalization and distributions, or approve transactions that deviate from these policies, without shareholder approval.
-Policy changes could adversely affect the market value of our common shares and our ability to make distributions to our shareholders.
+Policy changes could adversely affect the market value of our common shares and our ability to make liquidating distributions to our shareholders.
 Further, our organizational documents do not limit the amount or percentage of indebtedness, funded or otherwise, that we may incur.
-We could significantly increase our leverage, which could increase the risk of default on our obligations.
-In addition, we could change our investment policies, including how we allocate our resources across our portfolio or the types of assets in which we seek to invest and how we address our exposure to interest rate risk, real estate market fluctuations and liquidity risk.
+We could significantly increase our leverage, which could increase the risk of default on our obligations and could, in turn, have an adverse effect on the timing or amount of the liquidating distributions.

 Conflicts of interest could arise in the future between the interests of the Company's shareholders and the interests of OP Unitholders, which may impede business decisions that could benefit our shareholders.